fwupd/fwupd/plugins/modem-manager/README.md

 Since: 1.7.4

+### ModemManagerFirehoseProgFile

+Firehose program file to use during the switch to EDL (Emergency Download) mode.

+Since: 1.8.10

 ## Vendor ID Security

 The vendor ID is set from the USB or PCI vendor, for example `USB:0x413C` `PCI:0x105B`